Doing an internship

 Internship as part of a programme in Holland

-There are no rules about the salaries paid to interns or about how high internship pay should be.
-This is between you and the internship provider.
+There are no rules about the salaries paid to interns, this is between you and the internship provider.
+Interns usually get some form of payment.
 If you get paid a salary for your internship, it does have consequences for your liability to pay tax, your social security status and your obligation to have health insurance.

 As long as your pay is only a compensation for expenses, it will not be subject to taxation.
 Expenses include, for example, travel expenses.
 If any other form of payment is made, the internship provider must pay tax and social security contributions.

 You might be obliged to take out Dutch public health insurance if you are doing a paid internship.
-Therefore, it is important to contact the SVB to request an investigation of your insurance situation under the Wlz scheme (free of charge).
+For more information, visit our web page on Insurance.

 You can read more about the tax and social benefit implications on the government website business.gov.nl.